 I guess I've always liked cameras.
-For my high school graduation my parents gave me a Canon SureShot 35mm which I loved and promptly lost.
+At high school graduation my parents gave me a Canon SureShot Ace which I loved and promptly lost.
 After college I bought myself a Nikon Pronea S which I loved and promptly broke.
 At the moment I had a tiny compact digital Sony CyberShot, waterproof, which I loved and took underwater video snorkeling with manta rays and took pictures from the pool, from inside the pool.

 Even with a small cheap camera you can take fantastic pictures and maybe in this case I threw off the camera's white balance by accident, but I like the result.